ucl-exoplanets/TauREx3_public/doc/source/devel/basics.rst

 ======

 There are some common rules when developing new components for TauREx 3.
-These apply for the majority of components in the TauREx pipeline.
-The only major exception is the :class:`~taurex.opacity.opacity.Opacity` related classes which have a different system in place.
+These apply to the majority of components in the TauREx pipeline.
+The only major exception is the :class:`~taurex.opacity.opacity.Opacity` related classes that have a different system in place.

 Automatic Input Arguments